fergbrain/countdown-timer/readme.txt

  * Fixed strtotime typo
  * Brought time display inline with current WordPress practice.
 This fixes the dreaded timezone glitch.
  * Strip non-sig zeros option added
- * Fixed bug where �No dates present� would _not_ show if the data was returned instead of echo�d
+ * Fixed bug where 'No dates present' would _not_ show if the data was returned instead of echo'd
  * Renamed to $getOptions to $fergcorp_countdownTimer_getOptions to avoid clashing

 = 1.91 =